teambit/bit/README.md

 Sharing code between repositories is essential to the development and maintenance of your codebase.

-However, to create packages you often have to split your project into more repositories just so you can separately boilerplate and publish them.
-This also make it hard to make changes to the code you share across the different repositories in your projects.
+However, to create packages you often have to split your project into multiple repositories just so you can separately boilerplate and publish them.
+This also makes it hard to make changes to the code you share across the different repositories in your projects.

 **Bit works with Git and NPM to make it easy to share code and sync changes between projects at any scale**.